sofiejuel/nowcasting_unemployment/README.md

 Master's thesis, December 2019 <br/>
 University of Copenhagen, Department of Economics <br/>
 Sofie Juel and Waldemar Schoustrup Schuppli

 #### About

 This repository contains nearly all code, models and graphs produced for our master's thesis.  <br/>
 The actual thesis can be found here: <a href="thesis/master_thesis.pdf" download="master_thesis.pdf">Master's Thesis</a>
+The retrived data is avaliable upon request.

 #### Acknowledgements